minhhieple97/todos-app-wow-ai/README.md

 ## Live Demo

-You can try out the live demo of the Todo List application [here](link-to-live-demo).
+You can try out the live demo of the Todo List application [here](https://todos-app-wow-ai.vercel.app/).

 Please note that this is a simplified implementation to showcase the core features.
 Feel free to explore the code and make any modifications or enhancements as needed.

 ## Installation and Usage

+Make sure you have Node.js installed on your machine before running the application.

 1. Clone the repository.
 2. Navigate to the project directory.